SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex8-dboverview/README.md

     ![](./images/3.png)
     </kbd>

-2. Alternativly, you can use the command palette.
+2. Alternatively, you can use the command palette.
 Click the search button on the toolbar -> type "overview" -> Select "Show Overview" for DEMO_HANA_DB (or DA262).
 It will take you to the same page as we get in step 1.
    <kbd>
     ![](./images/5.png)
     </kbd>